Wolves complete Christmas Day signing of Cunha

 Cunha, a Brazil international who joined Atleti from Hertha Berlin in 2021, is the first signing of the Julen Lopetegui era at Molineux.

-The 23-year-old has joined on loan, although the transfer will automatically become permanent should certain clauses be triggered.
+The 23-year-old has joined on loan, though the transfer will automatically become permanent should certain clauses be triggered.

-Lopetegui had already confirmed the transfer on Friday, but the club made the official announcement on Sunday (AEDT).
+Lopetegui had already confirmed the transfer on Friday, though the club made the official announcement on Sunday.

-A member of Brazil's gold medal-winning side at the Tokyo 2020 Olympics last year, Cunha scored six goals in 29 LaLiga appearances for Atleti in the 2021-2022 campaign, but has failed to find the net this season.
+A member of Brazil's gold medal-winning side at the Tokyo Olympics last year, Cunha scored six goals in 29 LaLiga appearances for Atleti in the 2021-22 campaign but has failed to find the net this season.

 "He's a good player.
 I know him, and I think he's a good signing for us for the present and also for the future," Lopetegui said of Cunha at his pre-match press conference ahead of Wolves' trip to Everton.